After beating all the odds and putting in a lot of hard work, you managed to set up your very own startup.

 If you think your sales reps will just call, use their charm and convince the prospects.

 Well, then I am sorry to disappoint you.
 It isn’t that easy.

 The difficulty in the sales field is escalating at a great pace.

 Selling is difficult, but it isn’t impossible if you do a few things right.
-There have been many success stories of early-stage startups like Uber, Airbnb, and Facebook growing into multi-billion-dollar companies.
+Many success stories of early-stage startups like Uber, Airbnb, and Facebook have been growing into multi-billion-dollar companies.

 Essential sales facts for startups